 The Texas Tech Federal Credit Union, operating under a charter from the federal government, is an employee-owned cooperative association established to provide savings and borrowing facilities for Texas Tech employees.
 Regular employees may establish membership by purchasing one share and paying a membership fee.

 13. Death Benefits

-Upon the death of an employee, Texas Tech shall pay the estate or lawful heirs for all of the employee's accumulated vacation leave and for one-half of the employee's accumulated sick leave or 336 hours of sick leave, whichever is less.
-The payment shall be calculated at the rate of compensation being paid the employee at the time of death.
+Upon the death of an employee, Texas Tech shall pay the estate or lawful heirs for all of the employee's accumulated vacation leave; one-half of the employee's accumulated sick leave, not to exceed 336 hours; and any remaining compensatory time.
+The payment shall be calculated at the rate of compensation being paid to the employee at the time of death.

 Death benefits also may be payable under any one or more of the following retirement and insurance programs: Teacher Retirement System, Optional Retirement Program, Old-Age and Survivors Insurance (Social Security), life insurance, and accidental death and dismemberment insurance.

 For additional information concerning death benefits, refer to OP 70.22, Employee Deaths, or contact the Human Resources Employee Services Center.

 Employees will not be discriminated against in their eligibility for insurance and other benefits based on race, color, religion, sex, sexual orientation, gender identity or expression, age, disability, national origin, veteran status, or any other protected category or class.

 Texas Tech reserves the right to interpret, change, modify, amend, or rescind this policy, in whole or in part, at any time without the consent of employees.

 §1551.207 Title 8, Chapter 1551, Texas Insurance Code

 §1551.3195 Texas Insurance Code